Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Juli 2025 18.24.02 UTC
+- WIB: Minggu, 27 Juli 2025 19.56.57 UTC
-- WITA: Minggu, 27 Juli 2025 19.24.02 UTC
+- WITA: Minggu, 27 Juli 2025 20.56.57 UTC
-- WIT: Minggu, 27 Juli 2025 20.24.02 UTC
+- WIT: Minggu, 27 Juli 2025 21.56.57 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature